-When you first look at purchasing your first guitar, you may not really know the difference between classical, electric and acoustic models.
+When you look at purchasing your first guitar, you may not really know the difference between classical, electric and acoustic models.
 We stock a wide range of guitars here at Normans, and it can be difficult to find the best starter instrument.
 In this blog, I will be explaining the difference between them, and which ones you should be looking at!

 If you have never played the guitar before, and you are looking for one that will be able to handle lessons and help you grasp the basics, we recommend classical guitars.
 The main reason for this is due to the strings believe it or not.
 The classical models all have nylon strings, which are brilliant for your fingers.
 You find that steel strings (found on acoustic guitars) can dig in to your fingertips, which can lead to some people not practicing.
 The nylon strings are a lot more finger friendly, meaning your first few weeks of learning won’t be painful!
 A good classical guitar to get started with is the Valencia model, as it includes a cover and a tuner!
 It is available in ½, ¼, ¾ and full size!